gershomlapaix/DSA/readme.md

  Dynamic memory allocation: allows to set array size dynamically during run time rather that at compile time.

+## Functions
+ 1. `Inline function`: if a function is inline, the compiler places it's copy of the code at each point where that function is called at compile time.

+ No control transfer is made when the function is inline.

 ## Queue

 Queue is a `linear data structure` which operates in a FIFO or LILO.
 Queue is ADT with a bounded(predefined) capacity.